A GitHub Action has been added to automatically evaluate LLM accuracy in CI with Langfuse

 }

-For scoring, I prepared two metrics: exact_match (exact match) and contains_expected (whether the expected value is included), and used the average of contains_expected (avg_accuracy) as the gate.
-If avg_accuracy falls below the threshold, a RegressionError is thrown to fail the CI.
-Since there are only 3 questions this time, the threshold is set to 1.0, making it a strict setting where "getting even one question wrong means red."
+For scoring, I prepared two metrics: exact_match (exact match) and contains_expected (whether the expected value is included), and used the average of contains_expected (avg_accuracy) for the gate.
+If avg_accuracy falls below the threshold, a RegressionError is thrown and CI fails.
+Since there are only 3 questions this time, the threshold is set to 1.0, making it a strict setting where "missing even one question causes failure."

 export async function experiment(context: RunnerContext) {